datavorous/comandi/README.md

 - ⚡ **Command Execution:** Offers the ability to execute shell commands directly from the interface and view the output in real-time.
 - 🔧 **Configurable Prompt Template:** The prompt template is stored in a JSON file, making it easy to modify and extend.
 - 🛠️ **File Analysis:** Understands, debugs, and fixes code by analyzing file contents, providing summaries, debugging tips, and code fixes.
+Here's the modified part of the installation section with instructions for locally building and installing the package:

+---

 ## Installation 📦